 The Travall Guard is a custom fit barrier that slots in behind the back seats of your vehicle.
 It's designed to be easy to install, fit perfectly and be rattle-free.
 But at £110, does the quality justify the price?

 We tested the Travall on our Skoda Fabia with a very energetic, 11-year-old chocolate Labrador named Hershey.

 What's it like?

-In the box comes the dog guard - in three seperate parts, assembly instructions, nuts and bolts, plus a small spanner.
-The instructions aren't very detailed, but they don't need to be as assembly is quite self-explanatory.
+In the box comes the dog guard - in three separate parts, assembly instructions, nuts and bolts, plus a small spanner.
+The instructions aren't very detailed, but they don't need to be as the assembly is quite self-explanatory.

 Once the metal legs are attached to either side of the guard, it just slots securely over the hooks which click the rear seats into place.
 While positioning the barrier for fitting is possible with one person, it's definitely a task made easier with two.

 It takes about 15 minutes to install and is even quicker to remove, it's just a case of moving the seats forward and sliding it out.
 The guard has no sharp edges, so scratching yourself, your car or your dog won't be an issue.

 Once in place, the guard is stable and doesn't rattle while driving, even over potholed country roads.
 For me, this is especially important because I leave the guard in there permanently, even when the dog isn't in the car.

 Another benefit is that the parcel shelf can still fit into place with the guard installed.
 However, the shelf has to be put in first in the Fabia, otherwise, it can't slot into place with the guard attached first.
 The steel frame is coated in a grey nylon powder coating, which makes it three times thicker than most other guards.
 The matt coating also stops any shiny metal creating glare in the rear view mirror.